 As reflected throughout this Order and summarized in this Section, the Commission has considered the five Pillars enumerated in Ind.
 Code § 8-1-2-0.6) in reaching our decision in this proceeding.
-The Commission finds the Company's proposals are consistent with the legislative directives.
+The Commission finds the Company's proposals, as modified, are consistent with the legislative directives.

-D. Conclusion.
-I&M has clearly established a need for capacity.
-The Clean Energy Projects proposed in this proceeding are the result of a robust IRP and competitive procurement process and represent a reasonable, least cost portfolio for the Company to utilize in meeting its ongoing obligation to provide adequate and reliable service and facilities consistent with Indiana energy policy, as articulated in Ind.
+Projects approved in this proceeding are the result of an IRP and competitive procurement process and represent a reasonable, least cost portfolio for the Company to utilize in meeting its ongoing obligation to provide adequate and reliable service and facilities consistent with Indiana energy policy, as articulated in Ind.
 Code §§ 8-1-2-0.5 and 0.6, Ind.
 Code ch.
 8-1-8.5, and Ind.
 Code § 8-1-8.8-11.
-We find the evidence presented in this proceeding supports approval of all four Projects, including the associated agreements and cost recovery proposed by the Company.
-The Projects provide needed capacity, diversify I&M's supply portfolio, support reliability, provide environmental benefits, and safeguard against fuel cost volatility while also reasonably balancing affordability of service.
-We find that CPCNs should be issued for the development and acquisition of the Lake Trout and Mayapple PSA Projects.
-We further find that each of the four Projects (Lake Trout, Mayapple, Elkhart County, and Sculpin) is approved as a Clean Energy Project.
-Finally, I&M's proposed accounting and ratemaking is also approved.
+We find the evidence presented in this proceeding supports approval of the Mayapple Project and the two PPA Projects, including the associated agreements and cost recovery as modified by our discussion.
+The approved Projects provide needed capacity, diversify I&M's supply portfolio, support reliability, provide environmental benefits, and safeguard against fuel cost volatility while also reasonably balancing affordability of service.
+We find that CPCNs should be issued for the development and acquisition of the Mayapple PSA Project.
+We further find that the approved Projects (Mayapple, Elkhart County, and Sculpin) is approved as a Clean Energy Project.
+Finally, the accounting and ratemaking is also approved as modified by our discussion.

-13. Confidential Information.
+12. Confidential Information.
 On March 28, 2023, I&M filed a motion seeking a determination that designated confidential information involved in this proceeding be exempt from public disclosure under Ind.
 Code § 8-1-2-29 and Ind.
 Code ch.
 5-14-3.
 The request was supported by an affidavit showing the designated documents offered into evidence at the evidentiary hearing were trade secret information within the scope of Ind.
 Code § 5-14-3-4(a) (4) and Ind.
 Code § 24-2-3-2.
 On April 11, 2023, the Presiding Officer issued a docket entry finding such information confidential on a preliminary basis.
 The parties subsequently submitted designated confidential information in accordance with this finding.